Lil729/Kenya-Health-Facility-Dashboard/README.md

 # Kenya Health Facility Dashboard

-📊 A real Monitoring & Evaluation (M&E) dashboard based on health facility data across multiple counties in Kenya.
-Built in Excel and Power BI — this project simulates real M&E analyst tasks in NGOs and public health roles.
+📊 A real Monitoring & Evaluation (M&E) dashboard based on Kenya health facility data across multiple counties.
+Built in Excel and Power BI — this project simulates the kind of work done by data or M&E analysts in NGOs and public health.

 ---